 Do orchids like big or small pots?

+Orchids generally prefer smaller pots because they like to be slightly root-bound.
 A smaller pot will keep the orchid's roots more compact, which can promote better drainage and help prevent the roots from sitting in water.

 What happens if I don't repot my orchid?